Subway Terminal Building: End of electric rail

-After the parent corporation, Southern Pacific Railroad, sold Pacific Electric Railway to a subsidiary of General Motors, trains were replaced with motor buses; Pacific Electric service from the Subway was shut down in 1955.
+After the parent corporation, Southern Pacific Railroad, sold Pacific Electric Railway to Pacific City Lines (a subsidiary of General Motors), trains were replaced with motor buses; Pacific Electric service from the Subway was shut down in 1955.
 The last electric train to carry passengers, adorned with a banner reading To Oblivion, left the Belmont Tunnel on the morning of June 19, 1955.
-Shortly thereafter, Southern Pacific lifted the tracks from the yard and tunnel, shut up the Subway Terminal, disconnected the Toluca Electric Substation, and abandoned the properties.
+Shortly thereafter, Southern Pacific lifted the tracks from the yard and tunnel, sealed up the Subway Terminal, disconnected the Toluca Electric Substation, and abandoned the properties.

 Office building

 The upper floors of the Subway Terminal remained as an office building for many years.
 The tunnel below remained unbreached along its whole length until December 1967, when part of the tunnel under Flower Street was filled in.
 In 1974, a piling for the Bonaventure Hotel was built through the spot.
-The tunnel could be spied from the bottom level of the hotel’s parking garage, which became an entrance into the eastern half of the tunnel for daring graffiti artists.
+The tunnel could be seen from the bottom level of the hotel's parking garage, which became an entrance into the eastern half of the tunnel for graffiti artists.

-When the Metro B (formerly Red) Line was built underground, the Pershing Square station, running north and south under Hill Street, was built at the east end of the old train station, whose tracks ran to the west.
+When the Metro Red Line was built underground, Pershing Square station, running north and south under Hill Street, was built at the east end of the old train station, whose tracks ran to the west.
 The two stations, together forming the shape of a ‘T’, are separated by the eastern wall of the old station.

 Conversion to Metro 417

 In 2007, the Subway Terminal Building, Los Angeles Historic-Cultural Monument #177, was renovated into Metro 417, a luxury apartment building owned by Forest City and built by Swinerton Builders.
 Concerns were raised for the historic Florentine exterior when a 76-story skyscraper, Park Fifth, was initially proposed on the former site of the Philharmonic Auditorium behind the building.
 In 2014, the new owner, San Francisco real estate investment firm MacFarlane Partners, announced that the Park Fifth development was going ahead with 650 units in a high-rise apartment building instead.
 In 2020, an outdoor paseo (path) was built between the new complex and the Metro 417 apartments with tables, chairs, and lighting, preserving the historical setting of Metro 417.

 The developers of Metro 417 have exposed the natural stone exterior, stripping off layers of paint.
 They restored the lobbies to their original showcase conditions in marble and brass and have curated the historic terra cotta trim of the intermediate spaces.
-The passenger ramps to the train station underground have been dismantled; the station itself has been shut off from the access tunnel and tower by a block curtain wall and is separated from the Pershing Square station by a single structural barrier.
+The passenger ramps to the train station underground have been dismantled; the station itself has been cut off from the access tunnel and tower by a block curtain wall and is separated from the Pershing Square station by a single structural barrier.